PhD on the Literary Reception of Herman Melville, University of Kent, 2008

 BA Italian Language and Literature, Trinity College, Hartford, Connecticut, 1983

 Post Graduate Diploma in Secondary Education Teaching (Language studies and E.A.P.), University of Massachusetts, 1985

-Contributing to a work based learning curriculum in a trans-disciplinary context (I have piloted a module incorporating English literature into work based learning, for example), I design module teaching and learning materials to deliver these modules through workshops and e-technologies and manage an effective team on a specialist post graduate project module.
+I contribute to a work based learning curriculum in a transdisciplinary context.
+I have piloted modules incorporating English literature into professional practice.
+I design module teaching and learning materials to deliver these modules through workshops and e-technologies and manage an effective team on specialist postgraduate project modules.
 I have identified the need for a new writing module which has provided the basis for a series of workshops for students undertaking professional doctorates.
-I take the lead on the development of entrepreneurship, innovation and good practice for students at postgraduate level as well as act as an external advisor for organisations including the renowned Forum for the Future in its MA Leadership for Sustainable Development and postgraduate provision at BIMM.
+I take the lead on the development of entrepreneurship, innovation and good practice for students at postgraduate level as well as act as an external advisor for organizations.

 My general academic interest lies in the contradictions and emergent nature of professionalism enacted in diverse settings; the complexities of leadership and decision making; the negotiations of working across professional boundaries; and the fundamental changes in professional responsibilities.